Rough semimartingales and $p$-variation estimates for martingale transforms: Statement of main results

 \end{enumerate} \end{theorem} Theorem~\ref{thm:dX} is proved in Section~\ref{sec:int-by-parts}.
 The construction of $\cPi(g,\rmY)$ is based on the aforementioned integration by parts identity in combination with constructing quadratic covariation, given as (u.c.p.) limit of $[Y, g]^\pi$ (see Definition~\ref{def:discrete-bracket-2}), for every local martingale $g$, identified explicitly in Theorem~\ref{thm:[Y,g]-discrete-approx} as

-were our notation tracks $\rmY =(Y,Y') \leftrightarrow (Y',R^Y)$, with $X$ fixed.
-(Note that, in general, $[Y, Y]^\pi$ does not converge.)
+Note that $[\rmY,g]$ implicitly depends on $X$.
+Moreover, in general, $[Y, Y]^\pi$ does not converge.
 Again, several remarks are in order. \begin{itemize} \item The exponent $p_1$ quantifies the variational regularity of both $X$ and $Y$.
 The assumption $p_1 \ge 2$ is not essential.
 Indeed, as noted above, when $p_1 < 2$ one can use (pathwise) Young, H\"older, and L\'epingle to get the estimate \eqref{equ:RIsimple}, from which \eqref{eq:controlled-integrator-BDG-limit}, if so desired, is an easy consequence.

 \item The assumption $\hat{p}_1 < 2$ reflects the ``length'' of the expansion $Y_t \approx Y_s + Y'_s (X_t - X_s)$, familiar from controlled rough path theory (think: $\hat{p}_1 = p_{1}/2$) although we do not need to control any variation norm of $Y'$ here: Theorem~\ref{thm:dX} is a stochastic result, and not based on pathwise (sewing) arguments.
-It is then clear that the condition on $\hat{p}_1$ could be relaxed by suitable higher order ``controllness'' assumptions, but we have not pursed this further. \item The special case of deterministic $X$ corresponds to $(Y,Y') = (X,1), R^{\rmY} = 0$.
+It is then clear that the condition on $\hat{p}_1$ could be relaxed by suitable higher order ``controllness'' assumptions, but we have not pursued this further. \item The special case of deterministic $Y=X$ corresponds to $(Y,Y') = (X,1), R^{\rmY} = 0$.
 Take $q_1 = \infty$ and $1\leq q_{0} = q < \infty$, so that \eqref{eq:controlled-integrator-BDG-limit} simplifies to

 In case of random $X$, but independent of $g$, this estimate can be used upon conditioning on $X$, and immediately gives